Tips for Participating in Speed Networking Events

 - What areas of your industry will offer the greatest opportunity in the coming years?

-- Would it be possible for us to meet for a more extensive informational interview at a later date since I am so curious about your work?
+- Would it be possible for us to meet for an informational interview at a later date, since I am so curious about your work?

 - What would you suggest that I do now to facilitate a transition into your industry?